Syrian government loses Aleppo after lightning rebel offensive

 The Observatory said Russian aircraft staged deadly strikes Sunday in support of the government.

-It said at least five people were killed when "four Russian air strikes targeted the square near Aleppo university".
+Araghchi landed late on Sunday in Ankara, where he was expected to meet with Turkish Foreign Minister Hakan Fidan on Monday before talks with President Recep Tayyip Erdogan.

-Russian strikes also killed eight civilians, including two children and a woman, in the rebel bastion of Idlib, the Observatory said.
+It said strikes killed at least 12 people in Aleppo and nine civilians in the rebel bastion of Idlib.

+Russia's military confirmed it was helping Syrian government forces "repel terrorist aggression in the provinces of Idlib, Hama and Aleppo".

+The Russian and Syrian warplanes had targeted "a gathering of terrorist organisation commanders and large groups of their members" in Aleppo province, killing "dozens", according to a military statement carried by Syrian state news agency SANA.

+It also said warplanes destroyed a large vehicle convoy carrying "terrorist" ammunition and equipment in Idlib.

+In the province on Sunday, bodies lay in a hospital and vehicles were torched in the street, AFP images showed.

-Idlib resident Umm Mohamed said she lost her daughter-in-law, who left behind five children, including a wounded little girl.
+Resident Umm Mohamed said strikes in the area had killed her daughter-in-law, who left behind five children, including a wounded little girl.

-"We were sitting in the room and suddenly we heard the sound of an explosion, the walls fell on us," she told AFP from hospital.

-"From the dust, no one could see the others ...
-I was with my son's five children.
-Thank God their injuries were minor."

-Several northern districts inside Aleppo are predominantly inhabited by Syrian Kurds under authority of the People's Protection Units (YPG), the main component of the US-backed Syrian Democratic Forces (SDF).

-Before this offensive, HTS, led by Al-Qaeda's former Syria branch, already controlled swathes of the Idlib region, the last major rebel bastion in the northwest.
+Before this offensive, HTS, led by Al-Qaeda's former Syria branch, already controlled swaths of the Idlib region, the last major rebel bastion in the northwest.

 HTS also held parts of the neighbouring Aleppo, Hama and Latakia provinces.